Pandaqi/Pandaqi-Studio/pandaqi-studio/content/waterfall-raging-rapids/_index.md

 ---
-type: "gamepage"
+type: "project"
-boardgame: true

 title: "Waterfall: Raging Rapids"
-headerTitle: "Fall down the waterfall as best you can to collect the highest-scoring gemstones along the way."
 blurb: "Fall down the waterfall as best you can, while lengthening the waterfall as you play, to collect the highest-scoring gemstones along the way."
-blurbShort: "Fall down the waterfall as best you can to collect the highest-scoring gemstones along the way."
+# blurb: "Fall down the waterfall as best you can to collect the highest-scoring gemstones along the way."
 downloadLink: "https://drive.google.com/drive/folders/1Y_P8ghT3QPOhu6K13W8Va72Y7qGIwfgx"
-autoLoadFontCSS: true

-color: "turquoise"

 date: 2025-05-26

 difficulty: "kids-can-play"
-categories: ["boardgame", "tile-game", "pawn-game", "standard"]
+categories: ["board-game", "tile-game", "pawn-game", "standard"]
 genre: ["family", "thematic"]
 tags: ["shared-map", "high-score", "fast-paced", "movement"]
 themes: ["nature", "sea"]